|

 Q-588 Smoky

-Quartz scepter Bobruvka, dár nad Sázavou District, Vysocina Region, Czech Republic 9.3 x 6.1 x 5.7 cm A Smoky Quartz crystal with multiple overgrowths of milky and transparent Quartz.
+Quartz scepter Bobruvka, dár nad Sázavou District, Vysocina Region, Czech Republic 9.3 x 6.1 x 5.7 cm A large Smoky Quartz crystal with multiple overgrowths of milky and transparent Quartz.
 In other words, a scepter crystal.
 This specimen has a glass-like lustre.
 The jagged termination of this crystal is due to dissolution caused by changes in the geological environment (rising temperatures, aggressive solutions, increasing pressure).
 To learn more about scepter Quartz visit Amir Akhavan's magnificent website devoted to all things Quartz: http://www.quartzpage.de/gro_text.html#scepter

 Q-591 Smoky